GWC-QC/Python_Series/README.md

 Hello, Amir ElTabakh here aka sfnxboy!

 I have the privilege to be a Mentor for Girls Who Code Queen’s College.
 I’ll be teaching Python Fall 21, and we have a lot planned.
 This Python Series will consist of 4 workshops, details below.
+The IDE we will be using is Jupyter Notebook, which is easily [installed](https://github.com/GWC-QC/Python_Series/blob/main/SetUp/Anaconda%20Python%20Installation%20and%20Jupyter%20Notebook.pdf) with the Anaconda software.

 ---
 Workshop Details